yalawi1/dataForMachineLearning/README.md

 The repository is structured as follows:

-- `data`: contains the datasets used
+- `bikes.csv`: contains the datasets used
-- `notebooks`: contains the Colab notebook.
+- `ML-YousefAlawi.ipynb`: contains the Colab notebook.
 - `README.md`: this file.